What You’ll Learn 🌐

 Remote display setup

-With switching between those you can remotely connect to any of the Measurement units and set up the channels or displays like this.
+By switching between these views, you can remotely connect to any of the measurement units and configure their channels or displays.

-Under the Remote channel setup on the image 54, you can also set up all the channels that are on the selected measurement unit.
-Basically this is the same as if you would remotely find and set the channels in input tabs on the master client, without this remote preview - see again the How to Remotely Control and setup the Channels of the Measurement Unit? section.
+In the Remote channel setup view (see image 54), you can configure all the channels on the selected measurement unit.
+Essentially, this works the same way as setting channels in the input tabs on the Master client, but without the remote preview.
+For details, refer to the section How to Remotely Control and Set Up the Channels of the Measurement Unit?

-Under the Remote display setup on the image 55, you are able to create a display for a selected measurement unit.
-This display will be only previewed on the selected measurement unit, but you can later also add it in the measure mode on a master client.
+In the Remote display setup view (see image 55), you can create a display for a selected measurement unit.
+This display will only be previewed on that specific measurement unit, but you can later add it in Measure mode on the Master client.

-If you go in Measure mode on the master client - see image 56, you are able to create displays with all the channels from any measurement unit, that you have selected as 'Transfer'.
-This display will be only seen on a master client.
+If you switch to Measure mode on the Master client (see image 56), you can create displays using all the channels from any measurement unit that you have selected as Transfer.
+This display will only be visible on the Master client.

-It is really important that the client computer has a display that has more resolution than the measurement units!
-If your measurement units have 1024x768 screens, your client should have the next size up or greater, else you may run into trouble seeing some of the screen objects near the bottom when remotely controlling measurement units from the client.
+It is very important that the client computer has a display resolution higher than that of the measurement units.
+For example, if your measurement units have 1024 × 768 screens, the client should use the next size up or greater.
+Otherwise, you may encounter issues seeing some screen objects near the bottom when remotely controlling measurement units from the client.

-The display on image 56 is the one that will appear on the screen of the remote measurement units!
-It is not the display that you will see here on the client.
+The display shown in image 56 is the one that will appear on the screen of the remote measurement units.
+It is not the same display that you will see on the client.

 Adding a remote display to the master client